-Scientists and clinicians have recently adopted a new diagnostic pain category called nociplastic pain.
+Scientists and clinicians have recently adopted a new diagnostic pain category called nociplastic pain (also known as primary pain).
 What is it, why is it important, and how can you tell if you have it or not?
 Spoiler alert: if your pain is nociplastic in nature, then it may be time you change how you're treating it.

 Demystifying the Different Kinds of Pain